aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to ODS in C++ Applications" h2="Convert XPS to ODS in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to ODS</h2>

+XPS (XML Paper Specification) is a document format developed by Microsoft that is used to store documents in a fixed layout.
+It is similar to PDF, but it is not as widely used as PDF.
+ODS (OpenDocument Spreadsheet) is an open standard for spreadsheets, developed by the Open Document Format for Office Applications (ODF).
+It is an open source format, which means that it is freely available for anyone to use.
+Converting XPS to ODS can be beneficial for users who need to share their documents with others who may not have access to the XPS format.

-Converting XPS to ODS in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XPS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to ODS.
+<h2>How Aspose.Total Helps for XPS to ODS Conversion</h2>

+Aspose.Total for C++ is a file format automation library that makes it easy to convert XPS to ODS.
+It is a two-step process.
+In the first step, you can export XPS to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to ODS.
+This process is simple and efficient, and it allows users to quickly and easily convert their XPS documents to ODS.
+Aspose.Total for C++ also provides a wide range of other features, such as the ability to create, edit, and convert documents, as well as the ability to manipulate images and text.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}